How to Login after Disabling All Users in Windows?

 1. How to Disable Login Screen Background Image in Windows 10?

-2. How to Login with Microsoft Account in Windows 10?
+2. How to Log in with a Microsoft Account in Windows 10?

 Step 5: Enable User Accounts (after Disabling mistakenly) using CMD

-net user Administrator /active:yes net user Administrator [email protected]
+net user Administrator /active:yes net user Administrator P@ssw0rd

 Similarly, you can enable other accounts using net user